Cordus-Luca/Proiect-SD-Sortari/README.md

 # Sorting Algorithm testing

-This program tests the speed of various sorting algorithms on different types of arranged arrays.
+This program tests the speed of various sorting algorithms on different types of arranged arrays (up to n = 10^6 size).

 Test type:
 ASC = Almost sorted |